-Research OverviewThe role of the MR Methods Development group is to develop and implement advanced sequences and protocols to support the MR imaging needs of collaborators, on both pre-clinical and clinical research projects.
+Research OverviewThe role of the MR Methods Development (MRMD) group is to develop and implement advanced sequences and protocols to support the MR imaging needs of collaborators, on both pre-clinical and clinical research projects.
 To illustrate the range of methods, some of the current projects include:

 pCASL perfusion imaging: The nuclear spin in blood is inverted and can be used as an endogenous contrast agent to quantify perfusion non-invasively.
 This is being used in conjunction with simultaneous blood oxygen measurement with NIRS to characterize cerebral metabolism, as part of the MRI-NIRS hybrid imaging system developed in collaboration with the Laboratory of Bio-optical Imaging (Prof Malini Olivo).